TareqNewazShahriar/utility-bills/README.md

-# Utility Bills
+# Distribute Utility Costs
-This is an Android app is used to calculate monthly utility bills (electricity, gas, water) and texts bills to the payers.
+An Android app to calculate and then SMS costs of monthly utility bills (electricity, gas, water) to the building owners.